KusionStack/kusionstack.io/docs/operating/concepts/podopslifecycle.md

 ## Developer's Guide

-This section introduces how to develop operation controllers and Pod sensitive controllers to interact with PodOpsLifecycle.
+This section introduces how to develop operation controllers and cooperation controllers to interact with PodOpsLifecycle.
-- The Pod operation controller is responsible for a set of Pod operation tasks.
+- The operation controller is responsible for a set of Pod operation tasks.
 KusionStack Operating has already provided various types of operation controllers.
 Users only need to develop a new operation controller if a new kind of Pod operation needs to be added.
-- The Pod sensitive controller participates in PodOpsLifecycle before and after operating on a Pod, such as the Traffic controller, alert monitoring controller, and other controllers responsible for maintaining the Pod and application status.
-Users should develop a new Pod sensitive controller only when there is a new type of service or status around the Pod that needs to be maintained, such as integrating with a new traffic provider.
+- The cooperation controller participates in PodOpsLifecycle before and after operating on a Pod, such as the Traffic controller, alert monitoring controller, and other controllers responsible for maintaining the Pod and application status.
+Users should develop a new cooperation controller only when there is a new type of service or status around the Pod that needs to be maintained, such as integrating with a new traffic provider.

 ### Operation Controller